-Located on the Burrup Peninsula near the Port of Dampier and the town of Karratha in Western Australia, the project is based on vast undersea natural gas and crude oil resources.
-It is currently Australia’s largest operating oil and gas development.
+Located on the Burrup Peninsula near the Port of Dampier and the cityof Karratha in Western Australia, the project is based on vast undersea natural gas and crude oil resources.

 The onshore gas plant consists of five LNG processing plants – or “trains” – a domestic gas plant to supply Western Australia, LPG production units as well as storage and loading facilities for LNG, LPG and condensate.

 To service the Australian and Asian markets, two specialist marketing agencies have been developed by the venture participants.
-North West Shelf Gas markets pipeline gas and administers contracts with customers in Western Australia, while North West Shelf Australia LNG markets LNG and administers contracts with customers in Japan and the Asia Pacific region.
+North West Shelf Gas administers pipeline gas contracts with customers in Western Australia, and LNG contracts with customers in Japan and the Asia Pacific region.
 The North West Shelf Shipping Services Company then provides an advisory role for the vital shipping link between the LNG production facilities and customers in the Asia-Pacific region.
 Providing the backbone to this service are seven venture-owned dedicated LNG ships.

 The Chevron Transport Corporation Ltd operates the largest vessel in the fleet, the Northwest Swan which started shipping LNG to Asia in 2006.
 One LNG ship carries enough LNG to power the lights at the Melbourne Cricket Ground for 20 years.

 Since 2008 the Project has also contributed more than $50 million to the Pilbara region by supporting projects, infrastructure and programs that aim to minimise the impact we may have on the communities in the City of Karratha and Shire of Roebourne.

 A major employer in Western Australia, the project employs more than 1000 people at the Karratha Gas Plant onshore operations, offshore operations and in Perth.